-Knowledge of nurses on TB-IPC, socio-demographic characteristics of users, and Perceived barriers influencing to implementation of TB IPC Guidelines.
+Knowledge of nurses on TB-IPC, Practices of TB-IPC among nurses, and Perceived barriers influencing to implementation of TB IPC Guidelines.

 Sampling technique

 Data was acquired from every nursing staff member working in HC IIIs, IVs, and the General Hospital.
 The risk of TB exposure among nurses in the chosen facilities was fully portrayed by this census design for thorough datagathering (Wallner et al., 2022).